 “Now when my friends go sledding, I tell them to be careful.
 I tell them to look for rocks first.” - Johsaun Husted

 When he was nine, Johsaun suffered a traumatic brain injury after smashing into a bed of rocks at a popular local sledding hill.
 Johsaun wasn’t wearing a helmet and was knocked unconscious.
-After the accident, he was rushed to the Level I Pediatric Trauma Center at Regions and Gillette Hospitals.
+After the accident, he was rushed to the Level 1 pediatric trauma center at Regions Hospital, which partners with Gillette Specialty Healthcare.
 Johsaun was bleeding from the head and had dizziness, vomiting, blurred vision and memory issues.
 Although his health has improved during the past year, he still struggles with short-term memory loss and vision problems.

 2. Make sure you and your kids are properly geared up.